Skip to content

 Result:

-A common collector amplifier (commonly known as an emitter follower) is one of three basic single-stage bipolar junction transistor (BJT) amplifier topologies, typically used as a voltage buffer.
-It is important to note that the output is in phase with the input.
+In electronics, a common collector amplifier (commonly known as an emitter follower) is one of three basic single-stage bipolar junction transistor (BJT) amplifier topologies, typically used as a voltage buffer.
+Importantly, the output is in phase with the input.

-The base terminal of the transistor serves as the input, the emitter is the output, and the collector is common to both.
-For example, it may be tied to a ground reference or a power supply rail, hence its name.
+The base terminal of the transistor serves as the input, the emitter is the output, and the collector is common to both (for example, it may be tied to ground reference or a power supply rail), hence its name.

-The field-effect transistor circuit with similar function to the common drain amplifier is the source follower, and the tube circuit with similar function to the cathode follower is the Miller amplifier.
+The analogous field-effect transistor circuit is the common drain amplifier and the analogous tube circuit is the cathode follower.

-Even when the input voltage reaches just under half the positive rail, it will never saturate.
+It never saturates, even when the input voltage reaches just under HALF the positive rail.

-The Emitter follower may have a very high input impedance, which means that it will be able to amplify signals with very low current.
-When we say “amplify,” there is usually no increase in voltage, so the output is a copy of the input but with more current.
+The Emitter follower may have a very high input impedance, which means that it will amplify signals with very feeble current.
+Here when we say 'amplify', there is typically no voltage gain, and so the output is a copy of the input but buffered to provide a bolstered current.

-It also confers a certain immunity to the previous stage.
-In other words, the buffering ensures that the next stage will not be affected by the preceding stage. (the stage before the Emitter follower.)
+It also provides a certain immunity to the previous stage.
+In other words, the buffering allows the next stage on from the buffer NOT to affect the preceding stage. (the stage before the Emitter follower.)

 Emitter follower Amplifier without input signal

-1. In this example, we see an emitter follower amplifier with simple biasing.
-Note that the base is biased to midrail with using two 10K resistors.
-The input to this amplifier is also the base.
+Here we see an Emitter follower Amplifier, with simple biasing.
+Note that the Base is DC biased to midrail.
+The base is also the input to this amplifier.

-3. The load Resistor is located under the Emitter.
-We have adjusted this load resistor to 1,000 ohms, such that the amplifier may provide a higher current than in the previous cases, where the load resistor was set at 10,000 ohms.
+Here the load Resistor is just under the Emitter.
+We have set this to 1K ohms such that the amplifier may provide a higher current than in the previous cases, where the load Resistor was set at 10K ohms.

 Here we see the same Emitter follower Amplifier, with a signal of 3V RMS presented to the input.